Skip to primary navigation

 1983 - Craig Fisher competed in many disciplines of Surf Life Saving Sport.
 This photo is taken on the start line of the Taplin race at the Australian Championships in 1983 with Grant Kenny and Trevor Hendy who became dominant competitors in Surf Life Saving sport.

-1990 - Craig Fisher competed for the Perranporth Team from Cornwall GB at the World Titles in 1990 The Perranporth team came third to Surfers Paradise and Cronulla in the Taplin event.
-The carnival was held at Travemunde in Germany on the Baltic sea where the Eastern German wall finished on the water.
+1990 - Craig Fisher competed for the Perranporth Team from Cornwall UK at the World Titles in 1990 The Perranporth team came third to Surfers Paradise and Cronulla in the Taplin event.
+The carnival was held at Travemunde in Germany on the Baltic sea where the old Eastern German wall finished on the water.
+The team came back together 18 years later and competed at Warnemunde 120k away also on the Baltic sea at the 2008 Worlds.
+Cottesloe SLSC and Perranporth SLSC share club colours.

-1998 - Craig Fisher raced for 25 years in Swimming, Paddle Board and Ironman racing in Australia, England, Europe, South Africa and California.
-This is one his last races in the open ironman divison in Cornwall England.
+1998 - Craig Fisher raced for 30 years in Swimming, Paddle Board and Ironman racing in Australia, UK, Europe, South Africa and California.
+In 1996 he won the 0/30 World Board Masters Title in Durban.
+This is one his last races in the open ironman division in Cornwall UK.

 1996 - The Cuff family long board collection .
 Brad Cuff and and Craig Cuff were very succesful longboard surfers competing at South African and International level competitions.

-2012 - Colin Fisher, Craig Fisher and Kirra Jay Fisher.
-Three generations of board paddlers for the Cottesloe Surf Life Saving club in Western Australia.
+2012 The next generation of board paddlers.
+Colin Fisher, Craig Fisher and Kirra Jay Fisher all board paddlers with the Cottesloe Surf Life Saving club in Western Australia.

 2020- Cottesloe beach has been a central meeting point for the Fisher and Green Families since 1900.
 The family is still an active part of the club.
 Here are the three Fisher boys patroliing on the beach.